-- How many times?/How frequently?
+- o How many times?/How frequently?

-- Why have you taken your Jikokoa to the shop for maintenance? (select multiple)
+- O Why have you taken your Jikokoa to the shop for maintenance? (select multiple)

 - For scheduled maintenance.

 - It was not heating properly.

 - It fell and broke.

 - Other reason (please specify)

-- Did you ever pay anyone to fix your Jikokoa?
+- o Did you ever pay anyone to fix your Jikokoa?

 - [If yes] How much did you have to pay?

-[If no]
+[If no] Why have you never taken your Jikokoa to the shop for maintenance? (select multiple)

-- Why have you never taken your Jikokoa to the shop for maintenance? (select multiple, but constraint: cannot select first option AND another option). - It was not necessary, it never broke. - The Jikokoa needed to be fixed, but I could not find anyone who knew how to fix it. - The Jikokoa needed to be fixed, but the closest shop was too far away. - The Jikokoa needed to be fixed, but I did not have the money to pay for the repair. - Other reason (please specify).
+- The Jikokoa needed to be fixed, but I could not find anyone who knew how to fix it. - The Jikokoa needed to be fixed, but the closest shop was too far away. - The Jikokoa needed to be fixed, but I did not have the money to pay for the repair. - Other reason (please specify).

-[Other modern cookstoves] Have you ever taken your [modern cookstove model/type] to the shop for maintenance?
+[Other modern cookstoves owner] Have you ever taken your [modern cookstove model/type] to the shop for maintenance?